cheremnov/KnuthPrograms/Readme.md

-This is a repository with programs, made during the studying of Knuth's
+This is a repository with programs, made during the studying of Knuth's "The art of computer programming"

 All programs are named: